CSUFTitanRover/TitanRover2018/docs/source/deepstream/what-is-deepstream.rst

 RPC
 ---
-Deepstream offeres `remote procedural call (RPC) <https://deepstreamhub.com/tutorials/guides/remote-procedure-calls/>`_ which are equivalent to a request-response pattern.
+Deepstream offers `remote procedural call (RPC) <https://deepstreamhub.com/tutorials/guides/remote-procedure-calls/>`_ which are equivalent to a request-response pattern.

 Data-Sync
 ---------
-Deepstream offeres data-syncing when items/records are updated in your data store.
+Deepstream offers data-syncing when items/records are updated in your data store.